OpenZeppelin/openzeppelin-contracts/GUIDELINES.md

 1. Property-based tests (aka. fuzzing) for math-heavy code.
 2. Formal verification for state machines.

-## Peer review

-All changes must be submitted through pull requests and go through peer code review.

-The review must be approached by the reviewer in a similar way as if it was an audit of the code in question (but importantly it is not a substitute for and should not be considered an audit).

-Reviewers should enforce code and project guidelines.

-External contributions must be reviewed separately by multiple maintainers.

 ## Code style

 Solidity code should be written in a consistent format enforced by a linter, following the official [Solidity Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html).
 See below for further [Solidity Conventions](#solidity-conventions).